-Prior to my research activities in the UK, I held a lectureship in sociology at the University of Minho (Braga, Portugal), where I taught, among others, Technoscience and the Environment; Technology, Science and Innovation; Identity and Social Movements; and Sociology of Development.
+Prior to moving to the UK, I held a lectureship in sociology at the University of Minho (Braga, Portugal) and was a junior researcher at the Centre for Social Studies (University of Coimbra).

 I'm a founding member of SKAPE, the Centre for Science, Knowledge and Policy.
 SKAPE brings together colleagues from Politics, Sociology, STS, Law and Business, to critically explore the relationship between knowledge and governance.

 Knowledge, Expertise and Policy: science and politics in contemporary governance (STIS 10010); 2nd semester (honours).

 Cases in Sustainable Development (SSPS 10014); 2nd semester, MA in Sustainable Development (honours).

 The Politics of Monitoring: Information, Indicators and Targets in Climate Change, Defence and Immigration Policy (ESRC funded, 2013-16).
 Co-I. This project examined both the determinants and the implications of monitoring policies across three key policy areas: climate change, immigration control and defence procurement over a 20-year period (1994-2014).
 See some of the outcomes under ‘publications’.